 Overall, focus on breathable garments that have great drying and aeration capabilities while maintaining a high level of thermal insulation and waterproofing.

 Hypoglycemia and hypothermia, most of the time, walk hand in hand.

 To get good thermal regulation and not feel the cold, our body needs a lot of energy.
-Food is therefore a very important element for long rides.
+Food is, therefore, a critical element for long rides.

 Hypoglycaemia and hyperthermia are often insperable: Loss of energy makes you sensitive to cold, and the fight against cold consumes energy.
-It is therefore advisable to consume more calories: sweet foods, carbs …
+It is, therefore, advisable to consume more calories: sweet foods, carbs, etc.

-Proper hydration and nutrition are therefore recommended to avoid hypoglycaemia and to make the most of long winter outings.
+Proper hydration and nutrition are, however, recommended to avoid hypoglycemia and to make the most of long winter outings.

 All you have to do is dress well, take care of your bike and prepare your body for the cold to continue enjoying your passion in this winter!